Alfonso of Molina: Conquests of Cordoba and Seville and actions during the reign of Alfonso X (1236–1272)

-In 1236 Alfonso of Molina distinguished himself in the conquest of Cordoba, the old capital of the Caliphate of Cordoba.
+In 1236, Alfonso of Molina distinguished himself in the conquest of Cordoba, the old capital of the Caliphate of Cordoba.
 Twelve years later, in 1248, he took part in the siege of Seville and captured the Torre de Oro.
 He also occupied a part of the Álcazar of Seville, which was known as the "Walls of the Infante of Molina".

 In the division of the territory of Seville proclaimed on 1 May 1253, almost a year after the death of his brother Ferdinand III and during the reign of his nephew Alfonso X, Infante Alfonso of Molina received large grants and was one of the greatest beneficiaries of the land distribution due to his status as younger brother of Ferdinand III.
 The late king had asked his son Alfonso X in his will to hold him in high regard.

 Later life

-In 1254 he entered the Order of Calatrava, obliged to wear their habit and assured that on his death his body would be buried in the order's main monastery.
+In 1254, he entered the Order of Calatrava, obliged to wear their habit and assured that on his death his body would be buried in the order's main monastery.
 He attended the Valladolid Cortes of 1258, whose main purpose was to obtain money to fund Alfonso X's designs on the throne of the Holy Roman Empire.
 He also attended the Toledo Cortes of 1259, whose purpose was the same, and the Jerez Council of 1268.
 He attended the wedding of Infante Fernando de la Cerda, first-born son and heir of Alfonso X, to Blanche of France, held in Burgos on 30 November 1269.

 Death and burial

 In his 1254 will, made at the time he entered the Order of Calatrava, Alfonso of Molina stipulated that he be buried in the church of the castle of Calatrava la Nueva, headquarters of the order, located in what is today Ciudad Real province.

-Alfonso of Molina died in Salamanca on 6 January 1272 at the age of 70.
+Alfonso of Molina died in Salamanca on 6 January 1272, aged 70.
 Alfonso's body was provisionally buried in the monastery of San Francisco in Salamanca, which is no longer extant.
 Later, his remains were transferred to Calatrava la Nueva as specified in his will, and placed in a sumptuous sepulchre which lay under an arch in the main chapel of the monastery's church.
 This sepulchre and his remains have not survived to the present day.